 Life can be difficult, and sometimes what we need most of all is space and time to explore the challenges.
 Even when we have good relationships with friends and family, it can be easier to talk to someone with whom there is a little objective distance.

 Many people come to counselling because they have noticed a feeling of being ‘stuck’.
 This might be a pattern of behaviour that they would like to change, or a cycle of negative thinking that is hard to break.
 Some people come with specific goals or things in mind, but for others there isn’t anything in particular they can pinpoint.
-A great many people seek counselling for issues like anxiety or depression, but for some it is a more general feeling of unease or dissatisfaction.
+A great many people seek counselling for issues like anxiety or depression, but for some, it is a more general feeling of unease or dissatisfaction.
 It can be that the past haunts us, and the future seems uncertain or bleak.
 Relationships with others can be complicated: we feel misunderstood or find communication hard.

 Training, qualifications & experience

-University of Derby, MSc Integrative Counselling and Psychotherapy
+- MSc Integrative Counselling and Psychotherapy 2015

 Areas of counselling I deal with

-I charge £30 for 50 minutes.
+I charge £45 for 50 minutes.